-In the film, younger brother Morgan arrives in Tombstone along with Wyatt and Virgil, but the real Morgan didn’t come to Tombstone until the summer of 1880.
+In the film, younger brother Morgan arrives in Tombstone along with Wyatt and Virgil in late 1879, but the real Morgan didn’t come to Tombstone until the summer of 1880.
 By the time of the Gunfight, the 30-year-old Morgan had been riding shotgun for Wells Fargo stagecoaches (a job Wyatt also held briefly) and was a city policeman under older brother Virgil.

 A woman was also the apparent cause of friction between Wyatt Earp and Johnny Behan.
 In the movie, Wyatt arrives in Tombstone with his common-law wife, Mattie Blaylock, who was addicted to the opiate laudanum.
 He becomes entranced with a newcomer, Josephine Marcus, a singer who arrives in town as part of an entertainment troupe.
 In reality, Marcus had been consorting with Behan for several years, finally breaking it off with him over a year before the Gunfight when she came home to discover him in bed with another woman.

 With Doc having been deputized by Virgil, the Earps and Holliday set off for the reported location of the Cowboys, a vacant lot off Fremont Street near the intersection with 3rd Street.
 The OK Corral was on the opposite side of the block, with its entrance on Allen Street, the town’s main drag.
 Witnesses later said they saw several Cowboys in the corral and then saw them leave the corral at the back end, which would have led them into the empty lot.
 The town was already on edge because of confrontations earlier in the day between the Earps and the Cowboys.